MobilityData/gbfs.org/docs/index.md

 GBFS enables the exchange of information in a way that ensures all parties agree on what the information represents.
 You can think of it like a dictionary, where each term has a definition and a set of rules for how it can be used.

 GBFS is a real-time data specification that describes the current status of a mobility system.
 GBFS does not support, and is not intended for, historical data such as trip or maintenance records.

-**About this site**

-This site is maintained by [MobilityData](https://www.mobilitydata.org) as a resource for GBFS data producers and consumers as well as regulators of shared mobility services.
-Got a question about GBFS that’s not addressed here?
-Send it to us at: [sharedmobility@mobilitydata.org](mailto:sharedmobility@mobilitydata.org)